Package Management

 file and append the package name.

 Let’s say we want to use mmark for rendering markdown in our project.
 The mmark library is not bundled with IHP, so we need to add this package as a dependency to our project.
-For that open the default.nix
+For that open the flake.nix

 .
 The file will look like this: